InsideFra/RISCV-Lite/README.md

 # RISCV-Lite
  A first implementation of a RISC V Processor.

- Developed with @andreads21 and @WilliamBaisi
+ Developed with @andreads21 and @WilliamBaisi.

+ Currently must be run only using Vivado and soon Project files will be published.

  ## Description

+ The architecture contains an SRAM for both data and instruction.
+ The currently used RAM is a Single Port RAM from Vivado IP with the following characteristics:
+ - Data width: 32bit
+ - Data range: 512 rows (9 bit address)
+ - Read Latency: 2 clock cycles
+ - Write Latency: No Latency

+ Currently FPGA usage:
+ - Target Board: xc7a12tcpg238
+ - LUT: 2180/8000
+ - FF: 2182/16000
+ - BRAM: 1/20
+ - Clock: 166Mhz (period -> 6ns)
+ - Clock Uncertanty: 0.007

- The architecture contains an SSRAM for both data and instruction.
-To get higher performance, we added an INSTRUCTION CACHE, a Branch Prediction Unit and a Forwarding Unit.
+ To get higher performance, we added an INSTRUCTION CACHE, and a Forwarding Unit.

  To handle Branch and Jump instructions, we used an Hazard Control Unit.

+ Branch Prediction has been removed but will be reintroduced sooner.

  This architecture has been developed to execute a very specific assembly code, with the following instruction being implemented: